 The main goal of the Postgraduate Diploma in Healthcare Simulation and Patient Safety is to prepare the learner to run a simulation centre and use simulation for research, improving patient safety, testing equipment and processes, and integrating simulation into institutional healthcare training, education and delivery systems.

-The Postgraduate Diploma and Masters programmes are coordinated by Dr. Paul O’Connor and Dr. Dara Byrne of the College of Medicine, Nursing and Health Sciences at NUI Galway.
+The Postgraduate Diploma and Masters programmes are coordinated by Dr. Paul O’Connor and Prof. Dara Byrne of the College of Medicine, Nursing and Health Sciences at NUI Galway.

 Both have considerable experience in designing, delivering and evaluating simulation programmes in healthcare and other high risk professions such as aviation and the military.
 Both deliver simulation based programmes to undergraduate and postgraduate learners and inter-professional teams.